sketchplugins/plugin-directory/README.md

 - [Sketch Layer Comps](https://github.com/ozgurgunes/sketch-layer-comps), by Özgür Güneş: A plugin which saves and applies layer states to create different compositions of current page.
 - [Sketch Library Unlinker](https://github.com/perrysmotors/sketch-library-unlinker), by Giles Perry: Unlink symbols linked to a specific library, or unlink symbols that have been deleted in their libraries.
 - [Sketch Line2rect](https://github.com/kevinvbre/sketch-line2rect), by Kevin van Breemaat: Replace Lines by Rectangles in Sketch
-- [Sketch Make Long Shadow](https://github.com/jayholtslander/sketch-make-long-shadow), by Jay Holtslander: A plugin for Sketch to create long shadows from a shape.
 - [Sketch Manager Plugin](https://www.sketchmanager.com), by Sketch Manager: The easiest way to manager your Symbols, Text styles and Layer styles.
 - [Sketch Map](https://github.com/she1991/Sketch-Map), by Akash Shetye: Get a bird's eye views of your prototype flows.
 - [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)